Kajol1106/Blog-Application/README.md

 # Blog Application

-This project is developed by individual with the help of the Spring-Boot framework.It is Back-End project build in construct week at masai.
+This project is developed by individual with the help of the Spring-Boot framework.It is Back-End project build in 4 working days.
 It contained all the basic CRUD operation related to different entity.

 ## Contributors (Individual Project)